Murder of Carrie Brown

-Carrie Brown (1834 – April 24, 1891) was a New York City prostitute who was murdered and mutilated in a lodging house.
+Carrie Brown (c.
+1834 – April 24, 1891) was a New York City prostitute who was murdered and mutilated in a lodging house.
 She is occasionally mentioned as an alleged victim of Jack the Ripper.
 Although known to use numerous aliases, a common practice in her occupation, she supposedly won her nickname of Shakespeare for her habit of quoting William Shakespeare during drinking games.
 She has often been referred to as Old Shakespeare in later news articles and books and contemporaneous newspapers.

-Murder
+The murder

 The badly mutilated body of Brown, a longtime Bowery prostitute, was found in a room in a squalid lodging house known as the East River Hotel on April 24, 1891.

 Newspapers were quick to report the murder as proof of the alleged arrival in America of Jack the Ripper, whose murders of prostitutes in London's Whitechapel district were well known during the time.
 News of the possibility that Jack the Ripper had arrived in New York City posed a challenge to NYPD Chief Inspector Thomas Byrnes, who had criticized Scotland Yard for its inability to capture Jack the Ripper.

+Suspect and trial

 As the murder of Brown was soon becoming one of the most publicized in the city's history, pressure was on Byrnes to solve the murder as quickly as possible, and an Algerian named Ameer Ben Ali (who also went by "Frenchy" or "Frenchy No. 1") was arrested for the murder soon after.
 However, evidence against Ben Ali was largely circumstantial and based primarily on the claim that unidentified bloodstains had been found leading from the room where Brown was killed into the room he was staying in.
 Reporters who had been at the scene of the crime said that no such bloodstains were actually there.

-Due to testimony from doctors who made claims that could not be supported by medical tests at the time, Ben Ali was tried and convicted of second degree murder and sentenced to life imprisonment, despite his claims of innocence.
+On July 3, 1891, Ben Ali was convicted of second degree murder, and sentenced to life imprisonment, despite his claims of innocence.